tlietz/collaborlist/README.md

 - [ ] Make copies of lists
 - [ ] Undo actions
 - [ ] Encrypt all data stored in database
-- [ ] List owners with permissions (for example, delete list for all)
 - [ ] Export lists as text file
 - [ ] Search for lists and list items
 - [ ] Email options such as notifying upon list changing
-- [ ] Invites with expiry time
+- [ ] Invites with expiry time and limited number of uses
-- [ ] Invites with limited number of uses
+- [ ] Rest API to automate list creation and editing
+- [ ] When using an invite link, if user is not logged in, route to a page that allows them to select between: continue as guest, register new account, or login to existing account